Stop! Your Lease Extension in Wrington Could Be FREE

 Increase your lease and increase your Wrington property value

-Leasehold residencies in Wrington with more than one hundred years left on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges warrant it.
+Leasehold residencies in Wrington with more than one hundred years left on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges warrant it.

 Lender Requirement